ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 ```
 ksysmgr resync wg IBMiWG
 Workgroup IBMiWG resync has started
-05:24:38 Shutdown has started for VM neha_IBMi
+05:24:38 Shutdown has started for VM User_IBMi
-05:24:54 Shutdown has completed for VM neha_IBMi
+05:24:54 Shutdown has completed for VM user_IBMi
 05:24:57 Resync is in progress for Workgroup IBMiWG
 05:26:08 Resync has completed for Workgroup IBMiWG
 ```